Prehistory of Siberia: Iron Age (c. 800 BC - AD 500)

 The cultural continuity on the Ob continued in the first millennium BC, as the Iron Age began in Siberia; the local ceramic style continues there even in this period.
 A much larger break occurred in the central Asian steppe: the sedentary, predominantly pastoralist society of the late Bronze Age is replaced by the mobile horse nomads who would continue to dominate this region until modern times.
 The mobility, which the new cultural form enabled, unleashed a powerful dynamic, since henceforth the people of Central Asia were able to move across the steppe in great numbers.
 The neighbouring sedentary cultures were not unaffected by this development.
 Ancient China was threatened by the Xiongnu and their neighbours, the ancient states of modern Iran were opposed by the Massagetae and Sakas, and the Roman Empire eventually was confronted by the Huns.
 The social changes are clearly indicated in the archaeological finds.
 Settlements are no longer found, members of the new elite were buried in richly furnished kurgans and completely new forms of art developed.

 In the damper steppes to the north, the sedentary pastoralist culture of the late Bronze Age developed under the influence of the material culture of the nomads.
-Proto-urban settlements like Tshitsha form the late Irmen culture in west Siberia and the settlements in the north of the Xiongnu cultural area.
+Proto-urban settlements like Tshitsha from the late Irmen culture in west Siberia and the settlements in the north of the Xiongnu cultural area.